Queen Vashti Deposed

 The book of Esther is a narrative to explain the events in history concerning an important point in God's history.
 This book's intent was to remind the Jewish people why they celebrate the annual festival of Purim, which was to praise God for his work through the faith of one woman, Esther; and the faith of one man, Mordecai.

-* "from India to Cush" - See map "The Assyrian Empire in 721 B.C." link above.
+* "from India to Cush" -See the map link "The Persian Empire in 500 B.C." above.
 The borders of the land was stated so as to not confuse him with the father of Darius the Mede who had the same title (name) (Dan.
 9:1).

-* "India" - The province of Punjab in West Pakistan today, the region west of the Indus River to which Alexander's forces came in their conquests.
+* "India" -he province of Punjab in West Pakistan today, the region west of the Indus River to which Alexander's forces came in their conquests.

 * "Cush"-the upper Nile region, part of ancient and modern day Egypt.